d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 :end_tab:

 :begin_tab:`tensorflow`
-Formerly, all functions built in tensorflow were built as a computational graph, and therefore JIT compiled by default.
-However, with the release of tensorflow 2.X and eager tensors, this is no longer the default behavor.
+Formerly, all functions built in TensorFlow were built as a computational graph, and therefore JIT compiled by default.
+However, with the release of TensorFlow 2.X and EagerTensor, this is no longer the default behavor.
 We cen re-enable this functionality with tf.function. tf.function is more commonly used as a function decorator, however it is possible to call it direcly as a normal python function, shown below.
 The model's computation result remains unchanged.
 :end_tab: